wso2/docs-ei/en/micro-integrator/docs/references/comparisong-mi7-ei6xx.md

 	</tr>
 </table>

-## Features not available in WSO2 Micro Integrator
+## Features removed from the Micro Integrator of EI 7.0

 The following features, which are not needed for MSA-based deployments or not used frequently are removed from WSO2 Micro Integrator.